top of page

 We book the Duet sessions in the normal one-to-one slots, so have a look online at the timetable.
 Both individuals have to attend a 1-1 private session before starting the Duet so we can do the postural & movement analysis and find out your individual health details and goals - they will be different for both of you, so we need to assess you separately.
 The Duet is the same price as the one-to-one and you have will have to sort out the finances between you and pay together.
 If one person cannot attend the session the full price is still due.
 Please contact Pilates Now! before booking.

 Both are excellent and will give you a great workout.
 The levels refer to your knowledge of the STOTT PILATES Repertoire rather than your level of fitness.
-The Beginners classes cover the Essentials part of the STOTT PILATES Repertoire, which is extensive and are the best place to start on your Reformer journey.
+The Essentials classes cover the Essentials part of the STOTT PILATES Repertoire, which is extensive and are the best place to start on your Reformer journey.
 The Mixed Ability combine the Essentials and Intermediate STOTT PILATES Repertoire.
-We recommend all new clients start with the Beginners classes to get acquainted with the the STOTT PILATES basic principles and Reformer exercises, even if you have done Reformer Pilates elsewhere,.
-Each studio and training provider are different and trach in different ways and we want to make sure you feel in control and confident all the way through your Pilates workout.
+We recommend all new clients start with the Essentials classes to get acquainted with the the STOTT PILATES basic principles and Reformer exercises, even if you have done Reformer Pilates elsewhere,.
+Each studio and training provider are different and teach in different ways and we want to make sure you feel in control and confident all the way through your Pilates workout.

 • How do I book a 1-1 session or class?